-12.31 We accept that there may be circumstances when it is appropriate for the bankrupt or a respondent in a private examination to inspect the report of the trustee but we do not wish to see a situation develop where the bankrupt or a respondent could inspect the report as of right.
-We consider that there is a balance to be struck and recommend that in the case of a report of the trustee to the court in relation to a public or private examination it should be in the discretion of the court whether to allow inspection of the trustee's report but that the report should remain confidential unless the respondent can show that it would be unfair to him not to allow inspection.
+We accept that there may be circumstances when it is appropriate for the bankrupt or a respondent in a private examination to inspect the report of the trustee but we do not wish to see a situation develop where the bankrupt or a respondent could inspect the report as of right.
+We consider that there is a balance to be struck and recommend that, in the case of a report of the trustee to the court in relation to a public or private examination, it should be in the discretion of the court whether to allow inspection of the trustee's report, or part of it, but that the report should remain confidential unless the respondent can show that it would be unfair to him not to allow inspection.

-Creditors to Supply the Official Receiver with a List of Questions:
+Creditors to supply the Official Receiver with a list of questions

-12.32 Where creditors wish to put questions to a debtor in public examination we recommend that the Official Receiver should be furnished with a list of the questions to be put prior to the public examination.
-The furnishing of a list would provide the Official Receiver with advance knowledge of the questions that are to be put to a debtor and should help him in preparing his own questions.
+11.33 The Consultative Document recommended that, where creditors wished to put questions to a debtor in public examination, the Official Receiver should be furnished with a list of the questions to be put prior to the examination.
+We are of the view that the furnishing of a list would provide the Official Receiver with advance knowledge of the questions that are to be put to a debtor and should help him in preparing his own questions.
 It would also be generally helpful in formulating a line of questioning to be put to a debtor.